 Section 6.
 Meetings of the Executive Committee, except during an Executive Session, are open to all interested parties.

+Section 7: An Executive Session shall be held at the discretion of the Board , or any committee thereof, to transact any business with only voting members and their invited guests in attendance for sensitive matters including, but not limited to, confidential personnel matters, such as executive performance and/or compensation review, succession planning and other personnel issues, peer-to-peer board discussions and self-management, alleged illegal or improper activities, litigation, crisis management and contracts and other major business transactions.

 ARTICLE VI - OTHER COMMITTEES

 Section 1.
-The President, with the consent of the Executive Committee, shall appoint the following standing committee(s) within ninety (90) days following his/her installation in office: Governmental Affairs.
+The President, with the consent of the Executive Committee, shall appoint the following standing committee(s) within ninety (90) days following his/her installation in office: Governmental Affairs, Finance Committee

 Section 2.
 Duties and Responsibilities of Standing Committee(s):

-The Governmental Affairs Committee shall analyze all proposed legislation and regulations pertaining to developmental disabilities or affecting persons with developmental disabilities and recommend appropriate action to the Board of Directors.
-It shall cooperate with legislative committees, furnish information about the nature and extent of developmental disabilities and point out needed facilities and services.
+The Governmental Affairs Committee g Affairs Committee shall be responsible for development of The Arc’s annual Public Policy Priorities and Advocacy Plan.
+The Committee shall analyze proposed legislation, regulations and other public policy issues pertaining to developmental disabilities or affecting persons with developmental disabilities and recommend appropriate action to the Board of Directors.

 Section 3.
+The Finance Committee shall be directly responsible for the annual financial audit of the Corporation and make recommendations for appropriate action by the Board of audit concerns.
+The Committee shall be responsible for the review of financial statements, development of annual budget, and establish and review Financial Policies and Procedures.

+Section 4: The Governance Committee shall be responsible for board recruitment, board development, nominations and regular review of The Arc’s Bylaws.

-The Board of Directors shall establish such other committees as it determines necessary to carry out the business of the Association.
+Section 5: The Board of Directors shall establish such other committees as it determines necessary to carry out the business of the Association.
 The President, with the consent of the Executive Committee, shall appoint the chairpersons and members of these committees.

 ARTICLE VII -ELECTION OF BOARD MEMBERS

 Section 1.
-A Nominating Committee of not less than three (3) nor more than five (5) members shall be elected at least sixty (60) days preceding the Annual Meeting.
-The Executive Committee shall elect the Chairman of the Nominating Committee and the members shall be elected by the Board of Directors.
+The Governance Committee shall prepare a slate of nominees for the Board and present it to affiliated chapters at least forty-five (45) days prior to the Annual Meeting.
+Each nominee must be a member of The Arc and in good standing. r.

 Section 2.
-The Nomination Committee shall prepare a slate of nominees for the offices of President, President-Elect, Vice President, Secretary, and Treasurer to be presented to all affiliated chapters at least forty-five (45) days prior to the Annual Meeting.
-Each nominee for office must be a member in good standing in a local affiliated chapter.
+Nominations to the Board from the floor at the Annual Meeting of the Corporation shall be permitted, provided previous consent of the nominees has been obtained..

 Section 3.
-Nominations Board from the floor shall be permitted, provided previous consent of the nominees has been obtained and the majority of delegates present of the local chapter of which the nominee is a member do not object to the nomination.
+The election of board members shall take place at the Annual Meeting of the Corporation.

+Section 4: The term of office of all board members officers shall begin at the adjournment of the Annual Meeting at which they are elected and end upon adjournment of the next Annual Meeting.

+ARTICLE VIII: ELECTION OF OFFICERS

-Section 4.
-The election of the President, President-Elect, Vice President, Secretary, and Treasurer shall take place at the Annual Meeting.
+Section 1: The Governance Committee shall present a slate of officers at the first Board meeting after the Annual Meeting of the Corporation.
+Nominations will be permitted from the floor, provided previous consent of the nominees has been obtain.
+The election of the President, Vice President, Secretary, and Treasurer shall take place at the first Board meeting the Annual Meeting of the Corporation. of each fiscal year

-Section 5.
-The term of office of all officers shall begin at the adjournment of the Annual Meeting at which they are elected and end upon adjournment of the next Annual Meeting.
-No officer shall serve more than three (3) consecutive terms in the same office.
+Section 2.
+The term of office of all officers shall begin at the adjournment of the Board meeting at which they are elected and end upon adjournment of the Board meeting following the next year’s annual meeting..
+The term shall be one year. o officer shall serve more than three (3) consecutive terms in the same office.